 Acute inhalation of cadmium at high concentrations affects the lungs, causing severe damage and possibly death.
 Chronic inhalation at low concentrations affects the kidneys, resulting in cadmium accumulation and possible kidney disease.
 Chronic ingestion of cadmium at low levels can result in kidney damage and bone effects.

 Schedule 1, paragraphs A and C for 'inorganic cadmium'

-The most common use of cadmium is in battery production, specifically as cadmium hydroxide, one of two electrode materials used in rechargeable nickel-cadmium (Ni-Cd) batteries.
+The most common use of cadmium is in producing batteries, specifically as cadmium hydroxide, one of two electrode materials used in rechargeable nickel-cadmium (Ni-Cd) batteries.
 More than 80% of global consumption of cadmium in 2014 was for NiCd batteries, while the remainder was used for, in order of descending use: pigments, coatings and plating, stabilizers, alloys, and other minor uses.

 Production and Trade

-In 2006, Canada was the fifth largest producer of cadmium, producing 2,094 tonnes of refined cadmium - an increase of 21% from the previous year.
+In 2006, Canada was the fifth largest producer of cadmium, refining a total of 2,094 tonnes of cadmium.
+This is an increase of 21% from the previous year.

 NPRI and US Household Products Database

 Substance name: 'Cadmium and its compounds'

 Released into environment

 Non-ferrous metal (except Aluminum) production and processing, foundries, pulp, paper and paperboard mills (347 facilities)